So, you want to learn how to play ukulele, but you’re not sure what uke to buy.

-As you go up in price range, you’ll be getting into ukuleles that are built with solid wood rather than laminate wood or plastic.
-As you go up in price, you might pay more for different types of woods.
+Great question.
+As you go up in price, you get into ukuleles built with solid wood rather than laminate wood or plastic.
+Solid woods cost more because the tonal characteristics of the instrument tend to be richer and fuller.
 Different woods have different tonal characteristics.
 Some woods are rarer than others which also affects the price.
 More expensive ukuleles might be handmade or have finer detailing (e.g. pearl inlays).
-Some people pay more to have better tuners on their ukulele.
+Higher-priced ukuleles tend to have better quality tuners, which means the ukulele will stay in tune for longer periods of time.
 All of these different things factor into the price of a ukulele.

 5 Best Ukuleles to Buy for Beginners

-For those with bigger fingers or larger hands, you might find soprano ukuleles a bit hard to play.
-You might want to look at a tenor sized ukulele.
-I have a tenor ukulele and it feels really comfortable to play and hold with my bigger hands.
-This Kala tenor ukulele is a good choice.
-Kala is a world renowned ukulele maker.
-Click here to learn more and buy the Kala KA-T tenor ukulele.
+For those with bigger fingers or larger hands, you might find soprano and concert ukuleles hard to play.
+If this sounds like you, look at a tenor-sized ukulele.
+I have a tenor ukulele and it feels much more comfortable to play and hold with my bigger hands.
+This Kala tenor ukulele is a great choice.
+And if the electronic pickup isn’t important to you, Kala also makes this same ukulele in a soprano or concert size.

 What Ukuleles Do You Recommend?

 There are many ukuleles out there that would suit a beginning player.
 I’ve only touched the tip of the iceberg, and I know I’ve missed some other really great entry-level ukuleles out there.
 So, let’s hear your recommendations!
-Please post a comment below!
+Post a comment below to share your suggestions.